Frequently Asked Questions

 What are your placement statistics?

-We have a 100% placement rate for students desiring internships and full time industry employment in recent years.
-While this cannot be guaranteed without respect to employment conditions, our small size, long running reputation in industry, alumni network and broadly transferrable skill set have served our students well.
+We have a nearly 100% placement rate for students desiring internships and full time industry employment in recent years.
+While this cannot be guaranteed with respect to employment conditions, our small size, long running reputation in industry, alumni network and broadly transferrable skill set have served our students well.
 We also have a strong academic placement history.

 What are some finance companies that have offered internships and employment to MCF students in the past few years?